mSaurabh/personal-document-agent/README.md

 ```

 3. Run `pip install -r requirements.txt`
 4. Finally run `streamlit run ./chat_with_documents.py`

 ### Approach #2

 1. You can run the project and make sure to paste the Open Api key (as shown below)

+### Learning Resources
+- This was created with the help of ZTM's project tutorial.
+Check them out at [ZeroToMastery.io](https://academy.zerotomastery.io/)
+- I have added **learning-resources** folder to this repo